jhpyle/docassemble/_docs/initial.md

 # <a name="terms"></a><a name="auto terms"></a>Vocabulary `terms` and `auto terms`

 Sometimes you will use vocabulary terms that the user may or may not know.
 Instead of interrupting the flow of your questions to define every term, you can define certain vocabulary words, and **docassemble** will turn them into hyperlinks wherever they appear in curly brackets.
-When the user clicks on the hyperlink, a popup appears with the word's definition.
+When the user clicks on the hyperlink, a popover appears with the word's definition.

 {% include side-by-side.html demo="terms" %}